lingtalfi/TheBar/discussions/flat-filesystem.md

 - filename

-The files of the flat system are actually stored in the regular filesystem, but without extension.

-So, here is how the same arbitrary structure would look like in the flat filesystem:
+So, here is how the same arbitrary structure could look like in the flat filesystem:

 ```txt
 - id001